-Hill and Moorland Leader Award Assessment
+Hill and Moorland Leader Assessment

-The Hill and Moorland Leader Award is a nationally recognised qualification that is administered by Mountain Training and allows you to lead groups on day walks over hill and moorland terrain.
-It is favoured by teachers, DofE leaders and voluntary groups who have no need to venture into more demanding mountainous terrain that requires a Mountain Leader qualification.
+The Hill and Moorland Leader Assessment course is for those who have already completed their Hill and Moorland Leader Training.
+The award is favoured by teachers, DofE leaders and voluntary groups who want to use terrain more demanding or remote than Lowland Leaders but have no need to venture into more demanding mountainous terrain that requires a Mountain Leader qualification.

-To help candidates prepare thoroughly we issue a home study paper and comprehensive joining instructions with lots of suggested reading, links to videos and other material to help individuals become thoroughly conversant with all aspects of the syllabus.
-Candidates do not need to be familiar with the ground the assessment is taking place on.
+To help candidates prepare thoroughly we issue a home study paper and comprehensive joining instructions.
+These have lots of suggested reading, links to videos and other material to help individuals become thoroughly conversant with all aspects of the syllabus.

 The Hill and Moorland Leader assessment course is largely practical in nature although, in addition to the home research paper, we undertake several theoretical exercises.
 There is significant emphasis on navigation and party leadership to deliver a safe and enjoyable hill experience.